 - Comparison with other deep learning libraries

-- Case Study – Solving an image recognition problem with PyTorch
+- Case Study – Solving an Image Recognition problem in PyTorch

 An Overview of PyTorch